10 Types of Protea Flowers & All 99 Protea Species

 With the second largest head, Queen Protea is one of the most sought-after types of protea flowers.
 A rounded bowl-shaped head and curved brackets in the most beautiful hues are what attract the gardeners most.

-While the floral bracts can be pink, rosy red, greenish cream, deep carmine, and creamy white, the bract beards are mostly brown or purple-black.
+While the floral bracts can be pink, rosy red, greenish cream, deep carmine, and creamy white, the bract beards are mostly brown or purple-black, which means they can match well with many types of weigela among other purple flowers.
 The fluffy flower head can reach 15-16cm in length.

 You can easily identify a Queen Protea plant from its grey-green leaves with noticeable veins and red or yellow midribs.
 As for the plant length, it can either remain as a small shrub or grow up to 8 feet, depending on the area.
 The plant requires bright sunlight and low acidic soil for proper growth.